Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Dropping a Table

-- In the left sidebar, select the database containing the table you want to remove.
+- In the left sidebar, select the database containing the table.

-- In the database structure view, find your target table.
+- In the structure view, find the table you wish to drop.

-- Check the box to the left of the table.
+- Check the box next to the table.

-- Find the Drop action at the bottom of the table list and click Go.
+- Below the table list, find the Drop action and click Go.

-- Confirm the deletion.
-Note: Dropping a table permanently removes all its data.
+- Confirm the operation.
+Note: Dropping a table permanently removes all data.

 Dropping a Database

-- In the left sidebar, select the database you want to drop.
+- In the left sidebar, select the database you wish to drop.

-- Click the Operations tab at the top menu.
+- Click the Operations tab in the top menu.

-- Scroll down to the “Drop the database” section and click Drop the database.
+- Scroll to the bottom to find the "Drop the database" section and click Drop database.

-- Confirm the deletion.
-Note: Dropping a database permanently erases all data and is irreversible.
+- Confirm the operation.
+Caution: Dropping a database permanently destroys all data and cannot be undone.

 Frequently Asked Questions (FAQ)